slayoffer/hindsight/openai-fitness-coach/README.md

 When you ask a question:
 1. User message is sent to OpenAI Assistant
 2. Assistant decides which memory functions to call
-3. Functions fetch data from Memora
+3. Functions fetch data from Hindsight
 4. Assistant generates response using retrieved context

 ### 3. Function Calling Flow